View William Van Gills's Obituary on https://www.shorelinemedia.net/ and share memories

 |

-Marian preceded him in death, along with his son, Randy, and grandson, Jordan.
-Bill enjoyed watching sports, listening to country music, bingo and time with the many friends he made at the medical care facility.

-Bill is survived by his children, Doug (Linda) Van Gills of Pentwater, Rick Van Gills of Hart, Kim (Sue) Van Gills of Ludington, Jolyn (Pete) Dumonte of Hart, Cheryl (Bill) Evans of Hart, Melinda (Sharon) Van Gills of Whitehall, and Jill (Doug) Walls of Baldwin; 12 grandchildren, Zach and Drew Van Gills, Kyle, Carly and Monica Van Gills, Aaron Van Gills, Ryan and Troy Dumonte, Josh Evans, and Lauren and Evan Walls; six great-grandchildren; and many friends.
+Bill is survived by children, Doug (Linda) Van Gills of Pentwater, Rick Van Gills of Hart, Kim (Sue) Van Gills of Ludington, Jolyn (Pete) Dumonte of Hart, Cheryl (Bill) Evans of Hart, Melinda (Sharon) Van Gills of Whitehall, Jill (Doug) Walls of Baldwin, 12 grandchildren – Zach and Drew Van Gills, Kyle, Carly and Monica Van Gills, Aaron Van Gills, Ryan and Troy Dumonte, Josh Evans, Lauren and Evan Walls.
+He is also survived by six great-grandchildren and many friends.

-Visitation for friends and family will be from 10 to 11 a.m. on Friday, Dec.
+Visitation for friends and family was from 10-11 a.m.
+Friday, Dec.
 13 with Rosary and funeral at 11 a.m. at St. Vincent Catholic Church in Pentwater.
 Private family burial will take place at a later date in Mt.
 Calvary Cemetery, Weare.
 Memorial contribution may be made to Hospice of Michigan.